Alessandra Ambrosio Rocks A Skimpy Bikini While Lying In The Ocean For Earth Day

 Just last week, as The Inquisitr shared, the Brazilian ex-Victoria’s Secret angel (who hung up her wings in 2017 after walking an impressive 17 runways for the lingerie brand) was proudly sporting a white bikini as she got in some fun with her friends during a pool party.

-Prior to that, Alessandra left little to the imagination as she lay on her back in another Instagram photo while sporting a tiny bikini from her Gal Floripa line as The Inquisitr also reported.
+Prior to that, Alessandra left little to the imagination as she lay on her back in another Instagram photo while sporting a tiny bikini from her Gal Floripa line, as The Inquisitr also reported.

-Pretty amazingly after seeing her seriously toned body, Ambrosio is mom to 10-year-old Anja and 6-year-old Noah, though she’s previously admitted that she thinks her body is actually better now than before she became a mom.
+Ambrosio is mom to 10-year-old Anja and 6-year-old Noah, though she’s previously admitted that she thinks her body is actually better now than before she became a mom.

 “Your body will never go back to exactly what it was before pregnancy, whatever people tell you.
 It can’t, but I think I have a better body now than before I had kids,” she previously told Net-a-Porter’s The Edit.